hiranthaR/Json-to-Dart-Model/README.md

 #### Convert from clipboard to manual model classes

-- convert json you copied in to dart model classes.
+- Convert json you copied in to dart model classes.

 #### Convert from selection to manual model classes

-- convert json you selected in to dart model classes.
+- Convert json you selected in to dart model classes.

 #### Convert from clipboard to code generation libraries supported model classes

-- convert json you copied in to code generarion libraries supported model classes.
+- Convert json you copied in to code generarion libraries supported model classes.
 A terminal session run after convertion to generate rest parts.

 #### Convert from selection to code generation libraries supported model classes

-- convert json you selected in to code generarion libraries supported model classes.
+- Convert json you selected in to code generarion libraries supported model classes.
 A terminal session run after convertion to generate rest parts.

 #### Add code generation Libaries to `pubspec.yaml` file

-- add serializing JSON using code generation libraries to `pubspec.yaml`.
+- Add serializing JSON using code generation libraries to `pubspec.yaml`.

   structure of the `pubspec.yaml`